How to Calculate Hours Worked Like a Pro

 Calculating employee hours with OnTheClock is very simple.
 That’s because we automatically calculate hours worked for you.
 All you have to do is view them.
 Here’s how:

-View their time card and check their total hours worked.
+Step 4: View his or her time card and check the total hours worked.

 That’s it!